GreptimeTeam/greptimedb-ingester-go/examples/skipfields/README.md

 # Insert data into GreptimeDB

-When fields are marked with `greptime:"-"`, writing to these fields will be ignored.
+When fields are marked with `greptime:"-"`, writing to these fields will be skipped.

 ```go
 type Monitor struct {
   ID          int64     `greptime:"tag;column:id;type:int64"`